bmwasaru/semantic-search/README.md

 # Semantic Search

 This is a demo for using open models to build semantic seach engine for documents (in this case the constitution of Kenya).
+Document is located in the ```data/``` directory together with the generated embeddings and chunks.

 ## To get started